 Right now, our favorite way to add color and contrast to a bathroom is by incorporating elements of navy blue—whether that's an opaque coat of paint, a printed wallpaper, a small accent or a tile element.

-Ahead, we'll show you nine ways you can use navy blue in your bathroom for an elegant and eye-catching aesthetic.
-(This navy blue vanity and mirror combination from Fox Hollow Cottage is a great inspiration starting point.)Continue to 2 of 10 below.
+Ahead, we'll show you eighteen ways you can use navy blue in your bathroom for an elegant and eye-catching aesthetic.
+This navy blue vanity and mirror combination from Fox Hollow Cottage is a great inspiration starting point.

 White and Navy Floral Wallpaper

-Gah, it's honestly hard to explain just how much we love this simple floral wallpaper we spotted from Studio McGee.
-Done in shades of navy and crisp white, it's sophisticated and feminine without being to girly or traditional.
+It's hard to express just how much we love this simple floral wallpaper spotted from Maite Granda.
+Done in navy and crisp white shades, it's sophisticated and feminine without being too girly or traditional.

-It provides a perfect backdrop for his and hers sinks with mixed metal fixtures—the faucets and lights are done in silver and steel, while the mirrors are a warm brass.
-This eclectic mix looks welcoming and casual, perfect for a beach house or second bathroom in any home.Continue to 3 of 10 below.
+It provides a perfect backdrop for his and hers sinks with mixed materials—the faucets are done in silver and steel, while the vanity has a wood finish.
+This mix looks welcoming and casual, perfect for a beach house or second bathroom in any home.Continue to 2 of 18 below.

-This gorgeous bathroom scene from Make House is proof positive that few color combos pop like white and navy.
-The white fixtures, wall trim and tile floors set off the rich navy wall paint in such an inviting way.
-Brass fixtures add warmth, and the elegant shape of the mirror adds just a touch of traditional, almost preppy energy.
+This gorgeous bathroom scene from Britt Design Studio is proof positive that few color combos pop, like white and navy.
+The white window treatment, walls, and vanity set off the rich navy tile floors in such an inviting way.
+The tile pattern adds just a touch of artistic, almost preppy energy.

 On its own, this design scheme is simple and striking.
-But if you're looking for a way to take this kind of look to a more playful, personalized state—try adding a colorful bathmat, some colorful framed artwork or even hand towels in a complementary color like mustard yellow, pink or sky blue.Continue to 4 of 10 below.
+But if you're looking for a way to take this kind of look to a more playful, personalized state—try adding a colorful bath mat, some colorful framed artwork, or even hand towels in a complementary color like mustard yellow, pink, or sky blue.Continue to 3 of 18 below.

 A Navy Blue Accent Chair

 A pop of color can make all the difference in a clean, crisp mostly-white bathroom.
-Filled with beautiful natural light, this master bath from Studio McGee is given a touch of whimsy and style thanks to a bright navy accent chair.
+Filled with beautiful natural light, this master bath from Michelle Berwick Design is given a touch of whimsy and style thanks to a bright navy accent chair.

-What ties this striking chair together with the room is the rug—the color plays so well with the multicolor weave.
-In a room that's so focused on simplicity, a bold accent piece will quickly become your favorite element.Continue to 7 of 10 below.
+What ties this striking chair together with the room is the playful tile.
+In a room that's so focused on simplicity, a bold accent piece will quickly become your favorite element.Continue to 6 of 18 below.

-Navy and white work together on a large scale, but we especially love how they play together in a mix of textures in a small area, like this bathroom wall we discovered via Fireclay Tile's blog.
-Thanks to an artful mix of wallpaper, glossy tile a framed piece of art and white towels with navy piping, this bathroom's interpretation of the classic navy-and-white combination is fresh and unique.
+Navy and white work together on a large scale, but we especially love how they play together in a mix of textures in a small area, like this bathroom wall we discovered via Becca Interiors.
+Thanks to an artful mix of wallpaper, marble vanity counter, and brass hardware, this bathroom's interpretation of the classic navy-and-white combination is fresh and unique.

-You can make this idea your own simply by finding your own way to combine multiple pieces that each feature navy and white.
-Look for a wallpaper with a microprint or even a stripe, and graphic art without too many other colors.
-White towels with a navy monogram will add softness, and if you're really up for a makeover, covering half the wall in a glossy navy subway tile will make this bathroom look truly spectacular.Continue to 8 of 10 below.
+You can make this idea your own simply by finding your own way to combine multiple pieces that feature navy and white.
+Look for a wallpaper with microprint or even a stripe, and even consider painting the baseboards a navy hue.
+White towels with a navy monogram will add softness, and if you're really up for a makeover, covering half the wall in a glossy navy subway tile will make this bathroom look truly spectacular.Continue to 7 of 18 below.